hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct interaction Hamiltonian (real space, lattice version)
 **Prompt:**
-You will be instructed to construct the interaction part of the Hamiltonian, {symbol} in the real space in the second-quantized form.
+You will be instructed to construct the interaction part of the Hamiltonian, {second_int_symbol} in the real space in the second-quantized form.
-The interacting Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {symbol}.
+The interacting Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {kinetic_symbol}.
 The interaction is a density-density interaction composed of the following process:
-1. onsite interaction between {site i} and {site j} with interaction strength {interaction}
+{site i and site j with the interaction strength}
 The summation should be taken over all {dof} and all real space positions.
-Return the interaction term {symbol} in terms of {symbol}.
+Return the interaction term {second_int_symbol} in terms of {density_symbol}.

 Use the following conventions for the symbols (You should also remember the conventions in my previous prompts if there are no conflicts.
 If you have conflicts in the conventions, you should stop and let me know):
 {def_var}